First published April 27, 2017 – Press TV

 BEIRUT, April 27. /TASS/.
 Israel’s Air Force struck a target near the Damascus international airport on Thursday, the Al-Alam TV channel reported.

 The strike was followed by a heavy fire in the outskirts of the airport.
 According to preliminary data, the air raid hit a military base.
 The explosion was reportedly heard in the eastern outskirts of the Syrian capital.

 The Syrian command has not made any statements so far.

 On February 22, Israel carried out a strike on targets in the al-Qatifa Mountains, located to the north of Damascus.
 The attack, conducted from Lebanese airspace, hit a camp of Hezbollah-affiliated Shia militants fighting on the side of the Syrian army.

-Posted by GPD on April 27, 2017, With 3233 Reads Filed under Middle East, World.
+Posted by GPD on April 27, 2017, With 3264 Reads Filed under Middle East, World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.